CROSS-BORDER ECOMMERCE

 The largest growth jump in GMV occurred in 2020.
 Aided by the turn towards online shopping during the pandemic, the value of Chinese eCommerce exports climbed by 43% in this year, crossing the US$300 billion mark.

-Following the peak pandemic period, despite global economic headwinds and slowdown in eCommerce activity, cross-border eCommerce exports in China continued to increase in value.
+Following the peak pandemic period, despite global economic headwinds and slowdown in eCommerce activity, cross-border eCommerce exports in China continued to increase in value, reaching over US$451 billion by 2021.

 The developments indicate the resilience of Chinese eCommerce market, which is able to withstand disturbances in global trade.
-By 2027, the cross-border eCommerce export GMV is projected to reach US$845 billion.
+By 2027, the cross-border eCommerce export GMV is projected to reach US$847 billion.

 Japan and South Korea are China’s Top Cross-Border eCommerce Markets in 2023